RuneBlaze/bifunctor-www/index.md

 ## Starting with Functors

+{%marginnote 'sn-variance' 'See [Covariance, contravariance, and positive and negative position](https://www.schoolofhaskell.com/user/commercial/content/covariance-contravariance) for a more comprehensive treatment on the topic of this section.'%}

-Haskell functors, intuitively understood as mathematical covariant functors, usually act as the starting point towards the typeclass hierachy.
+Haskell functors, intuitively understood as mathematical covariant functors, usually act as the starting point towards the [typeclass hierachy](https://wiki.haskell.org/Typeclassopedia).
 While often leading to applicatives and monads, the somewhat "container-like" route, functors this time start a different path with ```Contravariant```, intuitively mathematical contravariant functors.

 ```haskell
 class Contravariant f where